Frequently Asked Questions About DACA

 I’m wary about giving my personal details to immigration officials.
 Can I wait until I’m in removal proceedings to apply?

 The short answer is yes, you can wait to apply.
-DACA relief is available to all young people who meet the eligibility requirements (“Who Qualifies for Deferred Action as an Immigrant Student or Graduate (DACA)),” including those who have been placed into removal proceedings for remaining in the United States without authorization.
-However, the real answer might depend on how old you are, as well as a bit of balancing of the risks versus the rewards of making yourself known to U.S. Citizenship and Immigration Services (USCIS).
+DACA relief is available to all who meet the eligibility requirements (“Who Qualifies for Deferred Action as an Immigrant Student or Graduate (DACA)),” including those who have been placed into removal proceedings for remaining in the U.S. without authorization.
+However, the real answer might depend on a bit of balancing of the risks versus the rewards of making yourself known to U.S. Citizenship and Immigration Services (USCIS).

 If you are under 18 and don’t have a risky case (like one of those described at “Who Shouldn’t Apply for DACA Deferred Action)” applying for DACA might be your best option if none other are available to you.
 That's particularly true because, after your 18th birthday, you will start accruing unlawful presence that may bar you from reentry to the U.S. for three or ten years (even if you are otherwise eligible for a visa or green card), which is a far greater immigration risk than providing personal details to USCIS.
 If you are granted relief under DACA as a minor child, once you turn 18, the time you spend in the U.S. cannot be used to bar you from returning in the future as long as you renew your status with USCIS.